nymanska/nymanska.github.io/_posts/2025-03-15-Giscus-comments.md

 5. Add the Giscus script to your website / blog
 My site is built with the Chirpy Theme which fortunately already has built-in support for Giscus comments defined in the _config.yml file.

-*If you are using a different theme you might want to add the script in either your config, post or other file.*
+> If you are using a different theme you might want to add the script in either your config, post or other file.
+{: .prompt-info }

 Add the Giscus script information in the _config.yml file.
 ![Adding giscus comments to jekyll site](https://www.nymanska.com/assets/img/2025/march/giscus-new-repo.png)

-6. Add the Script from Step 4 in the bottom of each blog post.
+1. Add the Script from Step 4 in the bottom of each blog post.
 There might be a better way of doing this without having to post the scrip in every blog post but I haven't figured out how to make that work yet.

 ### Step 4.
 Try it out!